-Billionaire philanthropist Jon Huntsman, owner of Utah-based chemical conglomerate Huntsman Corporation, is the man behind an ambitious 1,350-acre residential development in Teton Valley that boats a David McLay Kidd course as its core golfing component.
+Billionaire philanthropist Jon Huntsman, owner of Utah-based chemical conglomerate Huntsman Corporation, is the man behind an ambitious 1,350-acre residential development in Teton Valley that boasts a David McLay Kidd course as its core golfing component.

 To the tune of around $20 million, Huntsman funded the construction of a course that saw many of the fairways lowered—over 50 feet in places—and all the holes plated with a nine-inch layer of sand to achieve movement in the land and create the desired finish.